andyfengc/andyfengc.github.io/_drafts/Team foundation server tutorial - (1) introduction.md

 # TFS Fundamentals
 There are some terminologies of TFS:

-`team project` is an indiviaul project of a team.
+`team project` is an individual project of a team.

 `collection` is a group of related projects.